Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/Manager/README.md

 ### Prerequisites

 * Docker
-* A Java 21 or later JDK
+* A Java 21 or later JDK for local Gradle commands, or use Batect to run builds in the shared Java 21 container.

 ### Building